geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 work, ranging from whether to get close to the bleeding edge to the choice of Linux distribution (distro) and whether to use binary or compiled versions of packages and upstream libraries (binaries are faster to install).
+This post touches on some of these things but, its main purpose is to **provide advice on getting R’s key spatial packages up-and-running on a future-proof Linux operating system** (Ubuntu).\[1\]

 Now is an excellent time to be thinking about the topic because changes are in the pipeline and getting set-up (or preparing to get set-up) now could save hours in the future.
 These imminent changes include:

   - The next major release of R ([4.0.0](https://stat.ethz.ch/R-manual/R-devel/doc/html/NEWS.html)),